Crusaders (rugby union): 2011–2016

 The 2011 season had a minor hiccup at the very beginning with a two-point loss to the Blues.
 Their second round match against the Hurricanes was cancelled, and match declared a draw after the Christchurch earthquake on 22 February which caused 182 deaths.
 In their first match after the earthquake they played the Waratahs, a team that had only conceded six points in their previous two games.
 The Crusaders triumphed 33–18 in a convincing display in front of a sold-out stadium.
 They next played the Brumbies and brushed them aside in a 52–10 demolition.
 They next played the Highlanders who had previously only lost one match in the season, to the undefeated and table-topping Stormers.
 The Crusaders won comfortably 44–13 in Dunedin.
 The next team they played, the Sharks, had like the Highlanders previously only lost one match in the season before the Crusaders won 44–28 at Twickenham for a one-off match due to earthquake damage at their own ground.
 They played the second match in a sell-out crowd at Fraser Park in Timaru against the Bulls winning 27–0.
-Round 9 they played the Chiefs in Mt Maunganui and gained four tries winning 34–16 with Richie McCaw returning after eight weeks off with injury.
+Round 9 they played the Chiefs in Mt Maunganui and gained four tries winning 34–16 with Richie McCaw returning after eight weeks off with injury.Towards the end of the round-robin phase, The Crusaders were vying with the Queensland Reds for top spot in the table and with it home advantage throughout the playoffs.
+In the cruicial deciding match v the Queensland Reds in Brisbane, the Crusaders had a narrow lead going into the final minute when the Australian referee awarded the Reds a highly contoversial penalty and match-winning opportunity.
+This was duly converted, handing the Reds the aforementioned home-field playoff advantage.
 The Crusaders lost the final at the Suncorp Stadium to the Queensland Reds.
 Will Genia scored a crucial try for the Reds to help them to an 18–13 win.

 The 2012 season, the first in the new home ground of Christchurch Stadium, saw the Crusaders again reach the playoffs.
 However, they were defeated by the (eventual champion) Chiefs in the semi-final.

-2017–present
+2017–2023

 In 2017, Scott Robertson took over as head coach.
-The Crusaders lost 12–3 to the British & Irish Lions at Christchurch, during the Lions tour to New Zealand.
+The Crusaders lost 3–12 to the British & Irish Lions in Christchurch, during the Lions tour to New Zealand.